Constraining the Baryon Fraction in Extragalactic Diffuse Ionized Gas with 124 Localized Fast Radio Bursts: FRB dispersion measures and likelihood function

 \section{FRB dispersion measures and likelihood function}

-The observed DM of an extragalactic fast radio burst (FRB), denoted as $\mathrm{DM_{obs}}$, consists of several additive contributions:
+The observed DM of an extragalactic FRB, denoted as $\mathrm{DM_{obs}}$, consists of several additive contributions:

-where the subscripts ``ISM'', ``halo'', ``IGM'', and ``host'' denote the contributions to DM from the Milky Way interstellar medium (ISM), the Milky Way halo, the IGM, and the FRB host galaxy, respectively.
-The baryon fraction in the IGM is encoded in the $\mathrm{DM_{IGM}}$ component.
-To constrain $f_\mathrm{IGM}$ from FRB observations, we need to construct a likelihood function that accounts for the statistical distributions of the various components in Eq.~\eqref{eq:DMobs}.
+where the subscripts ``ISM'', ``halo'', ``cos'', and ``host'' denote the contributions to DM from the Milky Way interstellar medium (ISM), the Milky Way halo, the extragalactic diffuse ionized gas, and the FRB host-galaxy, respectively.
+To constrain $f_\mathrm{d}$ from FRB observations, we need to construct a likelihood function that accounts for the statistical distributions of the various components in Eq.~(\ref{eq:DMobs}).

-The Galactic contribution $\mathrm{DM_{ISM}}$ can be estimated using models of the Galactic free electron density, such as NE2001~\cite{Cordes:2002wz} and YMW16~\cite{Yao:2017kcp}.
-The halo contribution $\mathrm{DM_{halo}}$ is expected to lie in the range $50\text{--}80~\pccm$\cite{prochaska2019probing} and is commonly modeled by a Gaussian distribution: